rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 traffic optimization, Layer 4 to Layer 7 load balancing, and web application acceleration while maintaining data security.

-You should upgrade firmware to overcome known issues and bugs with current version and to have smooth business transition.
+You should upgrade the firmware to overcome known issues and bugs with the current version and to have a smooth business transition.

 ### Upgrade prerequisites